 - A letter from the home school/department confirming the 25%-time release for you to participate in the R25 program as a fellow/trainee (with 25% salary & fringe support from the R25 program)

-The application should be submitted via email to Ms. Miranda Cole (email@example.com) by August 15, 2021.
-No later application will be considered unless a prior approval for later submission is approved by the Program Director.
+The application should be submitted via email to Ms. Miranda Cole (firstname.lastname@example.org) by March 14, 2022.
+No applications submitted late will be considered unless a prior approval by the Program Director.
 For questions related to various aspects of the Big Data Fellow program, please contact any of the following individuals:

 Xiaoming Li, Ph.D., email@example.com